Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 woman behind bars| ©Katie

-There are a few tips to follow when visiting the Musée Conciergerie in Paris.
-In this way, you will avoid having a bad time and you will help to preserve the good condition of this historical heritage.
+There are a few tips you should follow when visiting the Musée Conciergerie de Paris.
+This way, you will avoid having a bad time and you will help to preserve the good condition of this historical heritage.

 • Avoid using large bags or suitcases during your visit to the Conciergerie, as they are not allowed.

-• If you are taking the tour with small children who still use a car, you should make sure that it is small and foldable.
+• If you are taking the tour with small children who still use a car, you should make sure that the car is small and foldable.
 This way, you won't have any inconvenience when going through the X-ray machine.

 • Do not carry any sharp objects (knives, scissors, glass bottles, etc.) in your bag.